Eddie Condon

 Albert Edwin Condon (November 16, 1905 – August 4, 1973) was an American jazz banjoist, guitarist, and bandleader.
 A leading figure in Chicago jazz, he also played piano and sang.
+He also owned a self-named night club in New York City.

 Early years

 Condon was born in Goodland, Indiana, the son of John and Margaret (née McGraw) Condon.
 He grew up in Momence, Illinois, and Chicago Heights, Illinois, where he attended St. Agnes and Bloom High School.
 After playing ukulele, he switched to banjo and was a professional musician by 1921.

 When he was 15 years old, he received his first union card in Waterloo, Iowa.